Breast Lift (Mastopexy)

 Like any surgical procedure, breast lift (mastopexy) surgery carries potential risks and complications.
 While major complications are relatively rare, it is still crucial to be aware of both major and minor complications and discuss them with Dr. Mistry during the consultation.
 Some potential risks and complications of breast lift (mastopexy) surgery include:

-- Poor Wound Healing: Some individuals may experience delayed wound healing or wound separation, especially if they have certain medical conditions or habits, such as smoking, that impede the healing process.
+• Poor Wound Healing: Some individuals may experience delayed wound healing or wound separation, especially if they have certain medical conditions or habits, such as smoking, that impede the healing process.
+Skin or

 Note: Returning to the theatre (operating room) is typically a decision made by your surgeon, Dr Mistry based on the assessment of the complication and the best course of action to address it.
 It’s essential to follow up with Dr Mistry regularly post-surgery and report any unusual symptoms or concerns promptly to minimise the likelihood of complications that might require further surgical intervention.